 The Playhouse and Greenhouse

-The Playhouse—which now houses the Visitors’ Center and Museum Shop at the Frick Art & Historical Center—was built in 1897, when Childs Frick was 14 and Helen Clay Frick was nine.
+The Playhouse—which now houses offices —was built in 1897, when Childs Frick was 14 and Helen Clay Frick was nine.
 It was designed by the architectural firm of Alden & Harlow, which at the same time was also constructing a new greenhouse next to the Playhouse and adding additional bathrooms to Clayton.

 The Playhouse was a center of activity for the Frick children.
 Helen played and entertained friends in the drawing room on the first floor, and upstairs a large room, now converted to offices, was used by Childs as a darkroom.

 Family photographs show many children gathered at the Playhouse for parties and events.
 Also, the Clayton Cadets, a military group organized by Childs when he attended nearby Sterrett School, held practice drills on the second floor.
-There was also a bowling alley on the first floor, part of which can be seen today beneath the floor in the Museum Shop.
+There was also a bowling alley on the first floor.

 Moving to New YorkBy 1905, Henry Clay Frick’s business, social, and artistic interests had shifted from Pittsburgh to New York.
 The family moved to New York, and spent their first ten years living in a Vanderbilt mansion on Fifth Avenue.